-- The scheduler will close at midnight the night before appointments.
+The scheduler closes at midnight the night before appointments.
 Please check in the morning to see what you have scheduled.
-If you have a gap of no more than an hour between appointments you may stay in the Writing Center and be paid for your time. - If you need to block out times, please use the following process: click on the purple space before your appointment block.
+If you have a gap of no more than a half hour between appointments you may stay in the Writing Center and be paid for your time.

+If you need to eliminate some of your appointment hours on a particular day (i.e., block out times), please use the following process: click on the purple space before your appointment block.
 It should open up a "blackout window" and you can change the ending time of the blackout window to the end of your scheduled shift.
 Your entire shift should then be blacked out.
 If you're starting at 9 AM, you can also do this in reverse (click in the purple space after your shift and extend blackout hours to the beginning of the day).
-We are no longer using the placeholder option. - WA No-shows: if students in the WC note that their WA hasn't shown up, make sure they've waited at least five minutes; check the online schedule to ensure their appt. info is correct (students are sometimes misinformed); and then give the WA a call a sheet with WA cell numbers is located in the front desk drawer.
-Correspondingly, if you know you're going to be over five minutes late for an appt., give the WC a call (x8002) to let anyone there know.
+(We are no longer using the placeholder option.)

+WA No-shows: if students in the WC note that their WA hasn't shown up, make sure they've waited at least five minutes; check the online schedule to ensure their appt. info is correct (students are sometimes misinformed); and then give the WA a call - a sheet with WA cell numbers is located in the front desk drawer.
+Relatedly, if you know you're going to be over five minutes late for an appt., give the WC a call (x8002).
 Since WA no-shows seriously undermine the credibility of our service, and are an unfair burden on WAs who are left to clean up the mess, I need to know about every one of them, to ensure that the student is taken care of.
 If you are at the Center when a WA no-show happens, please email me the details.
 If you cause a no-show, please let me know immediately what happened and what you've done to remedy the situation.
-Repeated no-shows, especially ones you neglect to self-report to me, are grounds for dismissal. - Student No-shows: students who fail to appear for appts. are a serious drain on WC resources.
-First, on the online scheduler, mark the appointment as "Missed" (this sends out a robo-message to the student).
-Then email the student directly (by the day's end at the latest), to indicate your disappointment and why their absence is a problem.
-Send a cc. of your note to me so I can record the frequency of their no-shows and email to repeat offenders a warning of our 3-strikes law. - During no-shows or when students haven't signed up to your standing hours, please prioritize doing WC-related work (emails, conference reports, reviewing WA-assisting materials) before doing non-WC-related tasks.
-These are good times to refresh yourself on WC advice and ideas by reviewing your English 317 notes, texts, and WC reference books.
+Repeated no-shows, especially ones you neglect to self-report to me, are grounds for dismissal.

+Student No-shows: students who fail to appear for appointments are a serious drain on WC resources.
+First, on the online scheduler, mark the appointment as "Missed," which will trigger an email to the student that reminds them of our 3-strikes policy.
+You might consider also emailing them directly, especially if you've worked with them before...
+Then email me to let me know the student's name and the time of the appointment they missed.
+I track these "repeat offenders" so we can enforce our three strikes policy.

+During no-shows or when students haven't signed up to your standing hours, please prioritize doing WC-related work (emails, conference reports, reviewing WA-assisting materials) before doing non-WC-related tasks.
+These are good times to refresh yourself on WC advice and ideas by reviewing your English 317 notes and reference books.

-Greet students who enter the WC, even if they're not yours.
+Especially if there's no one at the front desk, greet students who enter the WC, even if they're not yours.
 See if you can connect them with the right person.

 Avoid texting during or near a session.